9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Launcher and Intake Mesh Design**
-Realized the intake acuator, the thing that pushed the disk into the launcher, didn't do what we wanted it to so we redesigned it.
+Realized the intake actuator, the thing that pushed the disk into the launcher, didn't do what we wanted it to, so we redesigned it.
 We tried to use angle pieces to push the disk, but we didn't get very far before we had to stop for the day.

 ## **End of Entry Thoughts**
 We work on the Launcher and created a Required and Desired list to hopefully help keep us on track.